nigels0/Beosystem-3-control-non-B-O-TV/README.md

    P6 Serial

-Now to the login shell but yes to have the serial port hardware enabled.
+   No to the login shell but yes to have the serial port hardware enabled.

 Then get the library that the python script uses to communicate with the serial port